MAXIMISE YOUR BATTERY REBATE

 The Australian Federal Governments “Cheaper Home Battery Program” is launching on the 1st July 2025, making it more affordable than ever to install batteries with your home solar system.

-Here’s how to maximise your battery rebate.
+Here’s how OFFGRID NOW® can help you maximise your battery rebate.

 The Australian Federal Government's Cheaper Home Batteries Program, launching on July 1, 2025, is a $2.3 billion initiative designed to make solar battery storage more accessible and affordable for households, small businesses, and community organizations.
 By offering substantial rebates, the program aims to accelerate the adoption of battery systems, enhance energy independence, and support the nation's transition to renewable energy.